grisha/json2avro/README.md

-WARNING: This is work in progress, YMMV.
-Some parts of the Avro spec are not yet implemented (enums, aliases).

-This is a little utility to convert JSON files to Avro.
+A utility for converting JSON files to Avro.
 It is written entirely in C and is quite fast.
-It supports Snappy, Deflate (gzip) and LZMA compression codecs.
+Supports Snappy, Deflate (zlib) and LZMA compression codecs, as well as custom Avro block size.

-Unlike the avro-tools fromjson option, json2avro will use defaults that you can specify in your schema as well as resolve unions, which makes it very convenient for migrating legacy JSON.
+The purpose is to be useful in converting messy legacy JSON in which some elements might be missing or of wrong type, which is not currently possible with the standard avro-tools fromjson option.

+Since in a conversion from JSON *schema resolution* is technically not applicable (becasue JSON is not Avro), json2avro mimics schema resolution behavior by attemptin to use the defaults specified in the schema if the corresponding JSON element is missing as well as attempting to resolve unions by trying each type until one succeeds.

+It uses the Jansson JSON parser and Avro-C for Avro encoding.
+Both tools are written in C and are extremely fast.

+The Jansson parser is used with the JSON_DISABLE_EOF_CHECK, which means that the input does not have to be an object per-line, but is free-format.
+So long as the input represents a sequence of JSON objects (an object is enclosed in [] or {}), json2avro should be able to parse it.
+Note that null characters (\u0000) are not allowed as part of JSON strings, not even in embedded form.

+If json2avro encounters an error, it skips to the nearest end-of-line and starts parsing afresh.
+(This behavior can be turned off with the -x option).

+## Usage

 ```sh
 ./json2avro
 Usage: ./json2avro [-c null|snappy|deflate|lzma] [-b <block_size (dft: 16384)>] [-d] [-x (abort on error)] -s <schema> [<infile.json>] <outfile.avro|->
 If infile.json is not specified, stdin is assumed. outfile.avro of '-' is stdout.
 ```

-The JSON parser is Jansson with the JSON_DISABLE_EOF_CHECK enabled, which means that the input does not have to be an object per-line, but is rather free-format, so long as it represents a sequence of JSON objects (an object is enclosed in [] or {}), it should be able to parse.
-Note that null characters (\u0000) are not allowed as part of JSON.

-If json2avro encounters an error, it skips to the nearest end-of-line and starts parsing afresh.

 ## Example